berkinkinay/berkinkinay/README.md

  focusing on the best user experience, I can optimize your applications and provide high-performance💫

- I work on `JavaScript` technologies mostly. `I am focusing on developing the new features in Software Development.` I'm also improving myself about `Backend` and `Server-side` development currently💻 I generally use Redux when I work on React and also Vuex for Vue.js applications.
+ I work on `JavaScript` technologies mostly. `I am focusing on developing the new features in Software Development.` I'm also improving myself about `Backend` and `Server-side` development currently💻 I generally use to prefer Redux and Vuex.

 <br/>